bitfield/script/README.md

 # Errors

 Note that sinks return an error value in addition to the data.
 This is the same value you would get by calling `p.Error()`.
-If the pipe had an error in any operation along the pipeline, the pipe's error status will be set, and a sink operation which gets output will return the zero value, plus the error.
+If the pipe had an error in any operation along the pipeline, the pipe's error status will be set, and a sink operation that gets output will return the zero value, plus the error.

 ```go
 numLines, err := script.File("doesnt_exist.txt").CountLines()